Toa Payoh: History

 Toa Payoh was once an extensive and notorious squatter district.
 Most squatters were engaged in farming and rearing pigs.
 The others were hawkers, factory workers, mechanics or domestic helpers.

 The squatters started moving out in 1962 as a result of increased compensation rates and other practical inducements offered by the Government.
 Clearance work was able to commence and the redevelopment started in early 1964.

 Toa Payoh New Town is Singapore's second oldest satellite town and the first to be built by the Housing and Development Board after the development of Queenstown by the Singapore Improvement Trust in the late 1950s.
 Before its time as a residential town, Toa Payoh was a squatter district, with a prominent agricultural heritage in the area.

 Throughout the 1960s up till the beginning of the 1980s, the town, much like Geylang today, was infamous for its vice, being home to some of Singapore's largest crime syndicates and gangs.
 Notable cases such as the Toa Payoh ritual murders of 1981, in which people were murdered and stuffed into barrels, brought the town widespread attention.
 As such, Toa Payoh has also been coined by the media as the "Chicago of the East" and the "Chicago of Singapore".

-British Queen Elizabeth II visited the area in the years 1972 (Block 53, Toa Payoh) and 2006 (Block 7, Toa Payoh).
+Queen Elizabeth II visited Toa Payoh in 1972 (Block 53 Lorong 5 Toa Payoh) and 2006 (Block 7, Toa Payoh).